right-rudder/right-rudder/notes.md

 - Careers page
   - Decide whether to create model / form or hard code it
 - Resources
-  X Tips to grow your school
+  C Tips to grow your school
   - Webinar
+    - Use LinkedIn Events
+    - On page, refer to the next webinar and previous webinars
+    - Refer to keynote video
-    X drafted
+    - drafted
     - record
     - edit
   - Marketing 101